OneSila/onekeyr.ing/docs/developers/listing_urls.md

 # Listing urls for routes

-Although OneSila is intended as a headless backend, it happens that urls to be generated from the backens.
+Although OnekeyrIng is intended as a headless backend, it happens that urls to be generated from the backens.
 In order to see what the current url is for a given app/model/view, a mangement command has been genereated.

 Run the following command to list all urls: